StanleySane/sane-finances/README.md

 This library does not provide any of such permission by design.

 Before use of this library you have to examine user agreement of each source independently.
-If you have no special permission or breach user agreement then use library on you own responsibility.
+If you have no special permission or breach user agreement then use library on your own responsibility.